-Meetings are held monthly, on the first Thursday of the month starting at 7pm.
+Meetings are held bi-monthly starting at 7pm.
 The Annual General Meeting is held in October.
 New committee members are elected each year in October.
 The Committee produces minutes of meetings to keep all parents/careers updated on the work being undertaken.